 \subsection{Non-parametric estimation of interaction kernel}

-Next, we consider the nonparametric regression of an interaction kernel, which is the derivative of a radial interaction potential in the aggregation operator.
-We will compare strong-form and weak-form estimators regarding their tolerance to observation noises.
+Next, we consider estimating an interaction kernel, the derivative of a radial interaction potential, in the aggregation operator.
+We will compare strong-form and weak-form estimators with respect to their tolerance to observation noise.

 Specifically, consider the estimation of the function $\phi:[0,2]\to\R $, which is the derivative of the radial interaction potential $\Phi$ with $\nabla \Phi(x) =\phi(|x|)\frac{x}{|x|} $, in the aggregation operator